Dengue virus: E protein

 The DENV E (envelope) protein, found as a dimer on the surface of the mature viral particle, is important in the initial attachment of this particle to the host cell.
 Each E protein monomer comprises three ectodomains, ED1 to ED3, and a transmembrane segment.
 ED2 includes the dimerization interface, two glycosylation sites, and the peptide of fusion with the cellular membrane.
 ED3 is a continuous polypeptide segment; its fold is compact and immunoglobulin-like.
-Dengue virus is transmitted by species of the mosquito genus Aedes.
 Several molecules that interact with the viral E protein (ICAM3-grabbing nonintegrin, CD209, Rab 5, GRP 78, and the mannose receptor) have been shown to be important factors mediating attachment and viral entry.
 The membrane form of ribosomal protein SA may also be involved in the attachment.
 E protein is known to contain physicochemically conserved B cells and T cells specific epitopes, which can be exploited to design vaccine.
 Recombinant domains of the E protein are used as well-defined antigens in the serological detection of antibodies directed against Dengue virus and as immunogens in vaccine candidates.